 - Ground Seed of nutmeg (2 teaspoons)

-- About 2-3 liters of Vegetable/groundnut oil (for frying)
+- 3 liters of Vegetable/groundnut oil (for frying)

 - 2 Teaspoons of active yeast